cybozu-go/meows/docs/design.md

   itself to GitHub Actions.
   However, if `Pod`s are recreated in some reasons, it cannot register itself again.
-- Persistent volumes can store the resitration information, but stateful workloads are generally more diffcult to manage than stateless workloads.
+- Persistent volumes can store the resitration information, but stateful workloads are generally more difficult to manage than stateless workloads.

 Update:
 Originally, `Runner.Listener` is thought to be able to run in 1 hour or more after